johnpapa/angular-styleguide/README.md

     *Why?*: Naming conventions help provide a consistent way to find content at a glance.
 Consistency within the project is vital.
 Consistency with a team is important.
 Consistency across a company provides tremendous efficiency.

-    *Why?*: The naming conventions should simply help the findability and communication of code.
+    *Why?*: The naming conventions should simply help you find your code faster and make it easier to understand.

   - **Feature File Names**: Use consistent names for all components following a pattern that describes the component's feature then (optionally) its type.
 My recommended pattern is `feature.type.js`.